T20X/notes/low latency/lock-free.md

 However - a lot of professional implementations of lockfree algorithms (such as Boost.Lockfree) don't actually use double-word CAS - instead they rely on single-word CAS and opt to use non-portable pointer-stuffing shenanigans.
 Since x86_64 architectures only use the first 48 bits of a pointer, you can use the hi 16-bits to stuff in a counte

+# ARM

+https://www.cl.cam.ac.uk/~pes20/cpp/cpp0xmappings.html - that link shows some possible implementation of atomics on target architechture

+# PowerPC

+https://www.cl.cam.ac.uk/~pes20/cpp/cpp0xmappings.html - that link shows some possible implementation of atomics on target architechture

+lwsync (short for “lightweight sync”) instruction acts as all three #LoadLoad, #LoadStore and #StoreStore barriers at the same time, yet is less expensive than the sync instruction, which includes a #StoreLoad barrier

 # x86

+https://www.cl.cam.ac.uk/~pes20/cpp/cpp0xmappings.html - that link shows some possible implementation of atomics on target architechture

-As I mentioned, the x86 lock prefix is a full memory barrier, so using num.fetch_add(1, std::memory_order_relaxed); generates the same code on x86 as num++ (the default is sequential consistency), but it can be much more efficient on other architectures (like ARM).
+As I mentioned, the x86 lock prefix is a full memory barrier, so using num.fetch_add(1, std::memory_order_relaxed); generates the same code on x86 as num++ (the default is sequential consistency), **although compiler may reorder statemens!** but it can be much more efficient on other architectures (like ARM).
 Even on x86, relaxed allows more compile-time reordering.

+x86 RMW with LOCK prefix is more powerful than acq_rel, it's actually seq_cst RMW

 - all cores see writes in the same order